tduck96/newsreel/README.md

 TO RUN ON YOUR DEVICE:

-Clone repository, once in the directory, run NPM start. (or if you prefer Yarn YARN START).
+Clone repository, navigate to directory from terminal.
+Once in directory, run script NPM start in terminal shell (or if you prefer Yarn YARN START).

 DEPENDENCIES: